orbitdb/field-manual/01_Tutorial/01_Basics.md

 - `pieces = await orbitdb.docstore('pieces', options)` is the magic line that creates the database.
 Once this line is completed, the database is open and can be acted upon.

 > **Caution!** A note about identity: Your public key is not your identity.
 We repeat, *your public key is not your identity*.
-Though, it is often used as such for convenience's sake, and the lack of better alternatives.
+That being said, it is often used as such for convenience's sake, and the lack of better alternatives.
 So, in the early parts of this  tutorial we say "writable only to you" when we really mean "writable only by an OrbitDB instance on top of an IPFS node that has the correct id, which we are assuming is controlled by you."

 See for more info: [link](https://github.com/orbitdb/orbit-db/blob/525978e0a916a8b027e9ea73d8736acb2f0bc6b4/src/OrbitDB.js#L106)